Robert Kirwan, Candidate for Councillor of Ward 5, has sent in his responses to our survey. Here are the questions and his replies.

 Answer: I do believe the whole issue of panhandling needs to be put under review.
 We need to champion any effort that reduces the stigmatizing of people living in poverty, but panhandling is something that is not socially accepted by the majority of people in society today.
 I can see it being something a person might need to resort to in an emergency, but from my understanding, some people make this a career.

 7) Would you ensure that decisions regarding programs and services directed towards those living in poverty are done with the full consultation and participation of those who live in poverty?
 Consultation cannot just be with social agencies that work with those in poverty, but must be with those in poverty themselves, in ways that are fully accessible and understandable for the participants.

 8) There are also many low-wage workers in Sudbury who are living in poverty.
-As mayor or councilor will you call on the province to raise the minimum wage to $14 an hour and index it to the costs of inflation?
+As councilor will you call on the province to raise the minimum wage to $14 an hour and index it to the costs of inflation?
 This is what low-income workers in this city need.

 Answer: I don’ t thing our energy would be wisely spent trying to lobby the government to increase minimum wage rates, but I am all in favour of doing what we can as a city to reduce the cost of living for those in the minimum wage bracket.
 These initiatives include providing low-income workers with free transit passes; subsidized day care; free access to municipal recreational facilities; and free admission to municipal sponsored special events.
 At least this way they may be able to do more with the income they have and it will be just like receiving more for their hourly wages.